For a comprehensive review of the Europe market, click below:

 2001

-Brussels, with a population of approximately 1.2 million, enjoys a strategic location in the heart of Western Europe, making it both a regional metropolis and an international hub.
+Brussels, with a population of approximately 1.2 million (2023), enjoys a strategic location in the heart of Western Europe, making it both a regional metropolis and an international hub.
 In addition to its role as capital of Belgium, the city is home to NATO’s headquarters and is widely known as the ‘capital of Europe’, hosting both the European Parliament and the European Commission.
-However, described as the ‘new Berlin’ by the New York Times in 2015, an eclectic and creative facet of Brussels has recently emerged, represented by its community of artists, architects and designers.
+Furthermore, an eclectic and creative facet of Brussels has started to emerge over the last decade or so, represented by its community of artists, architects and designers, and providing the city with new sources of demand.

-Arrivals in Brussels grew constantly since the decline observed in 2009 – following the economic crisis – until 2015.
-After the terrorist attacks in March 2016 heavily impacted visitation to the city, 2017 showed signs of recovery, primarily coming from the business demand generated by the various EU and international entities based in Brussels, while leisure demand was still below previous levels.
-However, 2018 saw the return of the leisure segment, leading to a 10.0% increase in visitation.
-The Brussels hotel market bounced back in 2017 with RevPAR growth of around 20.0%, and this positive trend continued as the market again recorded impressive RevPAR growth of more than 10.0% in 2018 and 5.0% in 2019.
-2020 performance figures contracted on account of the pandemic.
-As a result, hotel values in Brussels decreased by around 14.6% on 2019.
+Arrivals in Brussels grew constantly until 2015.
+After the terrorist attacks in March 2016 heavily impacted visitation to the city, 2017 showed signs of recovery, primarily coming from the business demand generated by the various EU and international entities based in Brussels, while 2018 saw the return of the leisure segment, leading to a 10.0% increase in visitation that year.
+The Brussels hotel market continued to recover until the arrival of the pandemic in 2020.
 2021 saw the start of recovery, mainly from the summer onwards, leading to a 5.2% increase in hotel values compared to the previous year.
 However, RevPAR levels remained at just 25.0% of that achieved in 2019.
-In 2022, Brussels showed strong signs of recovery, both in occupancy and average rate, as a result of leisure and corporate demand starting to rebound, and resulting in substantial rate growth.
+In 2022, Brussels showed strong signs of recovery, both in occupancy and average rate, as a result of leisure and corporate demand starting to rebound, which resulted in substantial average rate growth.
+Recovery continued throughout 2023, enabling both occupancy and average rate to return to pre-COVID levels.

 The widespread impact of the coronavirus (COVID-19) has had an unprecedented impact on hotels and hotel values worldwide.